Primetime TV show to study Matlock Bath parking charge

 Proposing the change at the council meeting, Councillor Dean Collins, cabinet member for highways, transport and infrastructure, said the scheme was an improvement on a similar one rejected five years ago.

-He said the new plan would ensure a regular turnover of parking spaces in the village and that the village would benefit from an improved parking system as a result of the ‘self-financing’ scheme
+He said the new plan would ensure a regular turnover of parking spaces in Matlock Bath and that the village would benefit from an improved parking system as a result of the ‘self-financing’ scheme.

-Council leader Ann Western added: “We recognise there is a strength of feeling on this issue but I believe that people with recognise in the long run that this is a good thing.”
+Council leader Ann Western added: “We recognise there is a strength of feeling on this issue but I believe that people will recognise in the long run that this is a good thing.”

 Viewers will be able to watch the Parking Wars episode at 8pm on Tuesday, September 27.